perfsonar/docs/multi_ma_install.rst

 The measurement archive is implemented using a software package named `esmond <http://software.es.net/esmond/>`_.
 If your central archive is a perfSONAR Toolkit, then esmond is already installed.
 It is more likely though that you will install your measurement archive on an instance completely separate from the perfSONAR Toolkit.
 There are a few options for installing esmond:

 #.
 RedHat Linux (including CentOS) users may install a standalone instance of esmond using an RPM.
 See the `RPM installation page <http://software.es.net/esmond/rpm_install.html>`_ for details on installing a standalone RPM.
 #.
 You may install esmond as part of the perfSONAR CentralManagement bundle.
-See :doc:`install_bundles` for more information.
+See :doc:`install_options` for more information.
 #.
 You may consult the `esmond web site <http://software.es.net/esmond/>`_ for more guidance on various other deployment options.